mr-ansar/layer-cake/doc/source/layer-cake-command-reference.rst

    * - Name
      - Type
      - Notes
-   * - **role-name**
-     - string
-     - *role name, explicit name or search expression*
    * - **home-path**
      - string
      - *folder path, name of the home*
-   * - **executable**
-     - string
-     - *name of an executable within bin, search criteria*
-   * - **invert-search**
-     - bool
-     - *list roles not matching the search criteria*
    * - **long-listing**
      - bool
-     - *enable a more detailed output*
+     - *include role details*
-   * - **group**
+   * - **group-role**
      - bool
-     - *include group roles within the output*
+     - *include the group*
-   * - **all-roles**
+   * - **sub-roles**
      - bool
-     - *include sub-roles within the output*
+     - *include the sub-roles*

-The standard `search facility <#searching-for-roles>`_ is available.
-The simplest form of the command produces a basic list of the roles within the default home;
+The default command produces a basic list of the roles within the default home;

 .. code::

-   $ ansar list
+   $ layer-cake list
-   server-0
-   test-client-0
+   server
+   client
    $

-Passing the ``--long-listing`` argument produces additional information including the *executable* that performs the *role* and some disk usage statistics (*folders*/*files*/*bytes*);
+Passing the ``long-listing`` argument produces additional information including the *executable* that performs the *role* and some disk usage statistics (*folders*/*files*/*bytes*);

 .. code::

-   $ ansar list -ll
+   $ layer-cake list -ll
-   factorial-0              factorial (1/0/0)
+   factorial                factorial (1/0/0)
-   snooze-0                 snooze (1/0/0)
+   snooze                   snooze (1/0/0)
-   zombie-0                 zombie (1/3/3987)
+   zombie                   zombie (1/3/3987)
    totals                   (4/3/3987)
    $

 The ``-ll`` *flag* shortform was used for the ``long-listing`` *argument*.

+.. _layer-cake-command-reference-destroy:

 DESTROY
 =======

-    $ ansar [--force] delete [<*home-path*>]
+    $ layer-cake destroy [<*home-path*>]

 Destroy all the files and folders associated with the *home*.
-This includes materials created by the ansar command and those materials created by activities of the operational processes.
-The destroy command also follows any *redirects* specified at creation time, clearing and removing folders at external locations.
+This includes materials created by the layer-cake command and those materials created by activities of the operational processes.
 Attempting to destroy a home that doesn't exist is an error.

 The command accepts the following explicit arguments;